-- I. Executive: Rules that help govern and make the league safer can be modified by the commissioner at any time without a vote from the teams.
+I. Executive: Rules that help govern the league can be modified by the commissioner at any time without a vote from the teams.
 These are things that help us make the league more secure & organized.
-Things like banning certain equipment pieces, outlawing plays, setting dates, organizational structuring, etc. - II.
-General: Rules that pertain to how the league operates, such as the adding or removing of teams, weight rules, season structure, disciplinary procedures, basic rules of play, etc. are all modified based on a vote from the teams.
+Things like banning certain equipment pieces, outlawing plays, setting dates, organizational structuring, etc.

+II.
+General: Rules that pertain to how the league operates, such as the adding or removing of teams, weight rules, season structure, basic rules of play, etc. are all modified based on a vote from the teams.